 At this time, there are no municipal closures or service updates to announce but visitor protocols continue to be in effect.
 We conitnue to record the name, phone number, date and time of all visitors entering our facilities.
 This is to help us contact trace in the event of an exposure in one of our facilities.

 Masks continue to be mandatory in most indoor public places in Nova Scotia.
 All Municipality of Barrington facilities including the Administrative Centre, Recreation Centre, Sandy Wickens Memorial Arena and Library are considered indoor public places and visitors are required to wear masks in these spaces.

 The Province has exempted children under two and children aged two to four when their caregiver cannot get them to wear a mask.
 People with a valid medical reason for not wearing a mask are also exempt.

 Information about wearing a non-medical mask can be found here.

-Although we are open to the public, we encourage visitors to limit their visits to essential or urgent needs, to avoid visiting if feeling ill or have traveled recently, to follow the physical distancing visual aids within the buildings and avoid lengthy visits or gathering.
+Although we are open to the public, we continue to encourage visitors to limit their visits to essential or urgent needs, to avoid visiting if feeling ill or have traveled recently, to follow the physical distancing visual aids within the buildings and avoid lengthy visits or gathering.

 - We encourage you to follow our the Recreation Department's Facebook page for recreation activities and department updates at https://www.facebook.com/BarringtonRecreation/.